eighttrigrams/cometoid/README.md

 ### Tips

+Pressing escape first deselects the selected secondary issues, then the selected context, then the selected issue.

 Double click list items will provide edit menus for contexts and issues.

 Double click on the sidebar will open an editor for the description of the selected context or issue.